• slide

 What is EA?

-We’re focused on shaping members into confident leaders, critical thinkers and problem solvers.
-Comfort does not come from knowing the answers.
-It comes from knowing you can understand the issues and figure out the answers.
+Our mission is to shape members into confident leaders, critical thinkers, and resilient problem solvers.
+True comfort doesn’t come from always having the answers—it comes from knowing how to understand complex issues and uncover the right solutions.

 How EA Works >